sanying123/documentation/getting-started/shiftleft-requirements.md

 - Google Chrome (tested with v61, v62)
 - Mozilla Firefox (tested with v57, v58b)
 - macOS Safari (tested with v11)
-- Microsoft Edge* (verified with v41)

-NOTE: * Not officially supported currently, but generally should work with indicated version.
+Microsoft Edge* is currently not officially supported but have been verified with v41.